PragmaticFlow/NBomber.Docs/docs/using-nbomber/basic-api/scenario.md

 ### Scenario Clean

-This method should be used to clean the Scenario's resources after the test finishes.
+This method should be used to clean the scenario's resources after the test finishes.
+If this method throws an exception, the NBomber logs it and continues execution.

 ```csharp
 public ScenarioProps WithClean(Func<IScenarioInitContext, Task> cleanFunc)